octopus-db/documentation/docs/source/data_tables.rst

 cabah_taxaID table
 ^^^^^^^^^^^^^^^^^^
 The *cabah_taxaID* table is a Neotoma-derived taxa table for compilations dealing with taxa, e.g. **IPPD**.
-This table, according to Neotoma db (https://neotoma-manual.readthedocs.io/en/latest/tables_taxa.html#taxa), stores **taxa**  [...]
+This table, according to Neotoma db (https://neotoma-manual.readthedocs.io/en/latest/tables_taxa.html#taxa), stores **taxa**.
 IMPORTANT NOTE: Primary key (and, with the exception of "TAXAGRPID", the other IDs too) have been migrated unaltered from Neotoma.
 Therefore, database relations will only work (and be updatable from the Neotoma source) if these IDs stay untouched.

 .. csv-table::
    :file: ./csv_tables/cabah_taxaID.csv